Isuzu D-Max: Australasia

-In Australia and New Zealand, the D-Max was sold as the third generation Holden Rodeo (RA) between 2003 and 2008, before being facelifted into the form of the Holden Colorado.
+In Australia and New Zealand, the D-Max was sold as the third-generation Holden Rodeo (RA) between 2003 and 2008, before being facelifted into the form of the Holden Colorado.
 This was a result of the GM-Isuzu split resulting in GM losing the right to use the "Rodeo" name.
-As with Rodeo, Colorado is available as either two- or four-wheel drive and in a range of body styles including single cab, space cab and crew cab.
+As with Rodeo, the Colorado is available as either two- or four-wheel drive and in a range of body styles including single cab, space cab and crew cab.
 Power is provided by a range of petrol and diesel engines.
-Of the petrol engines, Holden offers a 2.4-litre four-cylinder as well as the Australian-made 3.6-litre Alloytec engine.
+Of the petrol engines, Holden offered a 2.4-litre four-cylinder as well as the Australian-made 3.6-litre Alloytec engine.
 The diesel powerplant is a four-cylinder Isuzu 4JJ1 unit displacing 3.0 litres.
-The main difference between Colorado and the Rodeo is the revised bodywork from the A-pillar forward.
+The main difference between the Colorado and the Rodeo is the revised bodywork from the A-pillar forward.

-During October 2008, the Isuzu D-Max was launched in Australia, alongside the almost identical Holden Colorado.
+In October 2008, the Isuzu D-Max was launched in Australia, alongside the almost identical Holden Colorado.
 Officially available in Australia as its own brand under the marketing name Isuzu UTE Australia, separate to the medium-heavy truck manufacturer, Isuzu Australia.

 In June 2012, the RC series Holden Colorado was replaced by the RG model.